aepryus/Acheron/README.md

 * Extensions: UIColor
 * Lines: 91

 RGB is a set of tools that make it easy to get tints, shades and tones of a color or blend two entirely different colors.
-It includes the RGB class which converts color into a vector which can be manipulated mathematically.
+It includes the RGB class which converts color into a vector that can then be manipulated mathematically.
 It also includes an extension of UIColor that enables these manipulations to be made directly to UIColor itself.

 Usage:
 ```